Gregory H. Williams: College presidencies

 In 2001, Williams was appointed the 11th president of the City College of New York – the flagship campus of the City University of New York system.
 His appointment followed his tenure as a law school dean at Ohio State since 1993, where Williams taught courses in criminal law, he raised $25 million and oversaw the increase of the school's endowment by about 50 percent.
 During his tenure at Ohio State, Williams also served as the president of the Association of American Law Schools and his autobiographical book, Life on the Color Line: The True Story of a White Boy Who Discovered He Was Black, (Dutton, 1995) won the 1995 Los Angeles Times Book Award.

 Under Williams' presidency of the City College of New York, enrollment increased by 60 percent and academic standards improved significantly; nearly 90 percent of the student body continue to represent racial minority groups.
 Williams successfully oversaw the first capital campaign at City College, raising more than $230 million and effectively establishing a culture of philanthropy, and more than doubled City College's research funding.

 During his tenure as president of the City College of New York, Williams served as chair of the Commission on Access, Diversity, and Excellence (CADE) of the Association of Public and Land-grant Universities.
 Williams moderated and presented at the 2001 Association of American Law Schools annual meeting.
 Upon his departure in September 2009, Williams left behind a City University of New York campus in Harlem, New York, where more than one-third of the students are Hispanic, and nearly 30-percent are African or African American, and half are born outside of the United States of America.
 In total, ninety languages are spoken on campus.

 Williams began his tenure as president of the University of Cincinnati on November 1, 2009.
-During William's first year in the office of president, he launched a strategic plan, UC2019 – Accelerating Our Transformation, which took its name from the university's upcoming bicentennial year.
+During Williams' first year in the office of president, he launched a strategic plan, UC2019 – Accelerating Our Transformation, which took its name from the university's upcoming bicentennial year.
 During his presidency at the University of Cincinnati, enrollment reached a historic level; the university established a new health system.
 In 2012, Williams resigned from the position of president, citing personal reasons.
 That same year, Williams chaired the search for a new commissioner of the Big East Conference.